kedro-org/kedro/docs/source/data/data_catalog.md

 In this example, the default `csv` configuration is inserted into `airplanes` and then the `load_args` block is overridden.
 Normally, that would replace the whole dictionary.
 In order to extend `load_args`, the defaults for that block are then re-inserted.

-## Load multiple dataset with similar configuration using dataset factory patterns
+## Load multiple datasets with similar configuration using dataset factories
-For catalog entries that share a lot of the same configurations, you could also use the dataset factory pattern introduced in Kedro 0.18.11.
-This syntax allows you to reduce the number of similar catalog entries by matching it to a factory pattern.
+For catalog entries that share configuration details, you can also use the dataset factories introduced in Kedro 0.18.11.
+This syntax allows you to generalise the configuration and reduce the number of similar catalog entries by matching it to a factory pattern.

 Consider the following catalog entries: